-Students seeking to fulfill distribution requirements with courses taken at another institution must obtain approval from the appropriate department chair at Mount Holyoke on a permissions form.
+Students seeking to fulfill distribution requirements with courses taken at another institution must obtain approval from the appropriate department chair at Mount Holyoke on a permission form.

 Every student must complete a major.
-Each student must declare her major in her sophomore year no later than the end of the eighth week of classes of the second semester.
-At that time, with the help of a faculty advisor, she will create a careful academic plan for the next two years.
+Each student must declare their major in the sophomore year no later than the end of the eighth week of classes of the second semester.
+At that time, with the help of a faculty advisor, the student will create a careful academic plan for the next two years.
 Students declaring Special (self-designed majors) have one additional year beyond the usual deadline to finalize their written plan, as noted below.
 A student may file a change of major request with the Registrar at any time, provided there is time to complete the program before graduation.

 The major may be of any of these three types: